 The word spar describes a thick cross-section scale.

-A family of stainless-steel ribbon scales from Renishaw.
+A family of stainless steel tape scales from Renishaw.
 The range includes the following models:

 - RTLC: Steel tape, incremental, IN-TRAC™ ref marks

 - RTLC-S: Steel tape, incremental, IN-TRAC™ ref marks, self-adhesive

 - RTLA: Steel tape, absolute code